 Keep Ubuntu updated

 Since Ubuntu 18.04 demands at least 2GB of RAM in order to run smoothly, increasing your RAM might improve your machine overall speed.
-If you your applications are resource hungry such as videos and games, you might need to add even more RAM to your system.
+If your applications are resources hungry such as videos and games, you might need to add even more RAM to your system.

 You can manually install new RAM in your machine.
 You would just need to make sure to acquire the right model that fits into your computer’s RAM slots.